-The heat generated by an infrared sauna will cause your core temperature to increase, which can also lead to an increased heart rate — the same increase in heart rate that you experience when exercising.
+The heat generated by an infrared sauna will cause your core temperature to increase, which can also lead to an increased heart rate —also experienced when exercising.
 When your body has to work harder to lower your core temperature or keep up with an increased heart rate, your body will burn more calories, resulting in weight loss.

 Immune system support

 The penetrating infrared wavelengths from infrared saunas raises the core body temperature, inducing an artificial fever.
-A fever is the body’s mechanism to strengthen and accelerate the immune response, as seen in the case of infection.
+A fever is the body’s mechanism to strengthen and accelerate the immune response, as seen with infections.

-This enhances the immune system, and combined with the improved elimination of toxins and wastes via intense sweating, it can increase overall health and resistance to disease.
+The artificial fever enhances the immune system, and combined with the improved elimination of toxins and wastes via intense sweating; it can increase overall health and resistance to disease.

 As the heat from infrared saunas increases your core body temperature, your circulation will increase along with it.
 Consistent infrared sauna sessions can stimulate blood flow, improve muscle recovery, and decrease pain and inflammation.

-Infrared waves have been studied and results seem to show that they have been effective in treating wounds and other issues related to type 2 diabetes, inhibiting bacterial growth and promoting healing through increased circulation and detoxification, because the far infrared rays boost circulation, relax muscles, and promote healthy cells.
+Infrared waves have been studied, and results show that they have been effective in treating wounds and other issues related to type 2 diabetes by inhibiting bacterial growth and promoting healing through increased circulation and detoxification, because the infrared rays boost circulation, relax muscles, and promote healthy cells.